-Before programmatic, all the inventory exchange used to carry out as direct deals.
+Before programmatic display, all the inventory exchange used to carry out as direct deals.
 Advertisers and publishers went through an intensive process of negotiation.
 Starting with price, placing orders, to creative management and billing, everything used to be done manually.

 Insertion orders were signed to seal the deal.
 Since everything was manually handled, publishers didn’t get much time to experiment with placements and offer a good user experience.
 We are not even discussing tracking performance and managing fraud clicks, yet.